What winter fuel payment changes mean for pensioners in Dundee, Fife, Stirling and Perth

-New Labour chancellor Rachel Reeves has announced sweeping changes to the eligibility rules for the Winter Fuel Payment.
+New Labour chancellor Rachel Reeves has announced sweeping changes to the eligibility rules for the Winter Fuel Payment that could affect pensioners in Dundee, Fife, Perthshire and Stirling.

 The top-up will no longer be available to all pensioners.